github/docs/content/packages/working-with-a-github-packages-registry/working-with-the-nuget-registry.md

    dotnet pack --configuration Release
    ```

-1. Authenticate to GitHub Packages with the `dotnet` command-line interface (CLI).
-Replace `OWNER` with your username or company name, and `YOUR_GITHUB_PAT` with your personal access token.

-    ```shell
-    dotnet nuget add source --username OWNER --password ${ secrets.GITHUB_TOKEN } --store-password-in-clear-text --name github "https://nuget.pkg.github.com/OWNER/index.json"
-    ```

-1. Publish the package using your {% data variables.product.pat_generic %} as the API key.
+2. Publish the package using your {% data variables.product.pat_generic %} as the API key.
 Replace `PROJECT_NAME` with the name of the project, `1.0.0` with the version number of the package, and `YOUR_GITHUB_PAT` with your {% data variables.product.pat_generic %}.

    ```shell
    dotnet nuget push "bin/Release/PROJECT_NAME.1.0.0.nupkg"  --api-key YOUR_GITHUB_PAT --source "github"